Bonifacio Bembo: Works

 Bonifacio was active between 1447 and 1478.
 He painted portraits, frescoes, biblical scenes, and also designed tarot cards.
 He is known for the frescoes found in the ducal chapel of the Castello Sforzesco in Milan.
-He also painted portraits of Francesco Sforza and his wife Bianca Maria Visconti.
+He also painted portraits of Francesco Sforza and his wife, Bianca Maria Visconti.
 These portraits hang in the church of Sant'Agostino in Cremona.

 His earliest attributed work is the Cavalcabò chapel in the same Sant'Agostino.
-Giovanni Cavalcabo paid for the decoration of the chapel in 1447 and it took approximately five years to complete.
+Giovanni Cavalcabo paid for the decoration of the chapel in 1447, and it took approximately five years to complete.
 Strangely, there is no connection between Bembo and the chapel; however, following the publication of Wittgen in 1936, the chapel has been attributed to him.
-While painting the decorations of the chapel, Bembo showed fine style demonstrating the influence of Michelino da Besozzo and the Zavattari brothers.
+While painting the decorations of the chapel, Bembo showed fine style, demonstrating the influence of Michelino da Besozzo and the Zavattari brothers.
 The frescoes in the chapel depict Evangelists and the coronation of Christ and the Virgin.
-Bright colors illuminate the frescoes while all of the figures are drawn using thin, curving lines.
+Bright colours illuminate the frescoes while all of the figures are drawn using thin, curving lines.

 He painted an altarpiece commemorating the wedding day, October 25, of Bianca and Francesco Sforza for their chapel in Sant'Agostino in 1462.
 Yet he had still not been paid for the altarpiece by 1469.
 Bembo also painted the altarpiece of Cremona Cathedral in 1467.

 Upon the succession of Galeazzo Maria Sforza in 1466, Bembo's work for the Sforza family increased.
-In 1468 the Sforzas sent him to Pavia where he worked for three years.
+In 1468, the Sforzas sent him to Pavia, where he worked for three years.
 While there, he painted secular decorations depicting the Duke and Duchess hunting and dining.
-In the summer of 1472 he began to work on a votive chapel of St Mary outside Vigevano with Leonard Ponzoni at the behest of Galeazzo Sforza.
+In the summer of 1472, he began to work on a votive chapel of St Mary outside Vigevano with Leonard Ponzoni at the behest of Galeazzo Sforza.